 I have always found maps fascinating.
 Growing up, the kids in the neighborhood and I would always play games outside together.
 Once I discovered Google Maps, I would take screenshots with the satellite imagery of our neighborhood and annotate different “territories” with boundaries, colored shading, and other symbols.
 We would all then use my maps to facilitate our neighborhood games of tag, water balloon wars, and capture the flag.
 Although I was unaware, I was practicing my spatial thinking early on!

-This summer, I will be at NASA Jet Propulsion Laboratory researching satellite imagery and tectonic deformation through analysis of remote sensing data.
-I am currently on track to complete my B.S. in GeoDesign in May 2018 and complete my M.S. in Geographic Information Science and Technology in May 2019.
+I completed my B.S. in GeoDesign in May 2018 and am on track to complete my M.S. in Geographic Information Science and Technology in May 2019.
 Ultimately, I want to work in a field doing work that impacts the lives of others in a positive way.
 Although the field of geographic information sciences is rapidly growing and changing, I firmly believe it will benefit people all over the world.